james-lennon/CivilWarPhotography/contents/journalism.md

 #### Sources
-- Harris, John M. "'Truthful as the Record of Heaven': The Battle of Antietam and the Birth of Photojournalism."
-Southern Cultures, vol. 19, no. 3, 2013, pp. 79–94.
+- Harris, John M. "'Truthful as the Record of Heaven': The Battle of Antietam and the Birth of Photojournalism." *Southern Cultures*, vol. 19, no. 3, 2013, pp. 79–94.
 - "The Civil War: The Birth of Photojournalism."
 CBS News.
 CBS Interactive, 08 July 2013.
 Web.
 30 Apr.
 2017.